Bhaveshupadhyay/tap_invest/README.md

 ## flutter_dotenv

-used to load environment variables from a .env file for secure and configurable API keys or URLs
+used to load environment variables from a .env file for secure and configurable URLs

 ## dio